vaidasmaciulis/PlantAndCook/README.md

 Planter and Kitchen blocks are made functional and allows to grow and cook food respectively.
 Bar counter blocks are made functional as containers for consumables and food products.
-Wheat Farm, Mushroom Farm and Herb Grower blocks are added.
+Wheat Farm, Apple Farm, Mushroom Farm and Herb Grower blocks are added.
 Thanks Kuvat for awesome models!
 Custom Kitchen reskin is added.
 This allows to use the mod without DLC.

 No Script version is [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2640914065]available[/url], without integration with ESDR stat mechanics.